graveyard-corpse/graveyard-corpse/README.md

 -  hiIi1I!!
-I’m marshall :3 but u can call me vampy or blue!!
+I’m marshall :3 but u can call me xyn, corpse, or blue!!
 - i luv inting with ppl im just a wee bit nervous interacting with ppl
 - im in alot of fandoms js ask!
--
+- check out my strawpage >O<

 <!---